Under pressure, Trump appointee Emily Murphy approves transition in unusually personal letter to Biden

 “I have always strived to do what is right,” she wrote to Biden.
 “I was never directly or indirectly pressured by any Executive Branch official — including those who work at the White House or GSA — with regard to the substance or timing of my decision.”

-Murphy, 46, who was appointed by Trump in 2017, wrote that she received threats “online, by phone, and by mail directed at my safety, my family, my staff, and even my pets in an effort to coerce me into making this determination prematurely.”
+Murphy, 46, who was appointed by Trump in 2017, wrote that she had received threats “online, by phone, and by mail directed at my safety, my family, my staff, and even my pets in an effort to coerce me into making this determination prematurely.”

 Several media outlets projected Biden as the winner on Nov.
 7, four days after Election Day, but Trump maintained that he had won.

-Her Democratic friends told her that Trump could still challenge the election results in the courts, even if she authorized transition resources to Biden and allowed him to start building a new government.
+Her Democratic friends told her that the president could still challenge the election results in the courts, even if she authorized transition resources to Biden and allowed him to start building a new government.
 More than $7 million in taxpayer money and access for his team to federal agencies were on the line as Biden officials prepared for the arduous task of distributing a coronavirus vaccine and shoring up the economy.

 But Murphy wanted more certainty before triggering the transfer of power, those close to her said, even as her resistance was upending hundreds of years of peaceful handovers.
 She considered the mileposts to come.
 Battleground states would certify the vote and Trump’s legal fight would play out, she told colleagues.